 Locked Out of the Loop: She didn't know that Vince Teague was the leader of The Guard, but the other members did.

 What the Hell, Hero?: From Season 4 on, nearly every word out of her mouth toward Nathan is how much she hates him for preventing Audrey's return to the barn and screwing up the 27-year cycle.

 A young woman who rescues Duke at the beginning of Season 4, then agrees to come to Haven and help against The Troubles.

 Blessed with Suck: Her Trouble made everybody think she was crazy, and it is only useful in giving others information.

 The Chosen One: She is "The Child of Ruin", who can open the Door that William can be sent through to banish him.

 Happily Adopted: She had never met her birth parents and was adopted, though her adopted parents have passed away a few years ago.
 It is revealed that Agent Howard arranged her adoption.

-Hearing Voices: Her Trouble causes her to constantly hear the past and present conversations that occurred in The Barn.
-She has to take medications to silence them and stay relatively sane.
-People inside The Barn can also hear her, allowing for limited communication.
+Hearing Voices: Her Trouble causes her to constantly hear the past and present conversations that occurred in the Barn.
+She has to take medication to silence them and stay relatively sane.
+People inside the Barn can also hear her, allowing for limited communication.

 The Watson: Since she had never been in Haven and never heard of The Troubles, Duke and the others have to explain everything to her.